nsacyber/HIRS/docs/glossary.md

 ## A

+**Artifact (Digital)**
+:   An information-bearing object that is, or is encoded to be used with, a digital computer system.

+**Attester**
+:   A computing entity whose trustworthiness can be evaluated.
+The Attester implements attestation functions (e.g., collects claims, protects claims, and conveys Evidence to a Verifier).
+The Attester is sometimes referred to as device or client.

 **Attestation Certificate (AC)**
 :   An X.509 certificate issued by the HIRS Verifier to provide device identity and validation of the device hardware and software load.